YashwanthAnirudh/image_classification/README.md

 Cropped the detected faces and saved them in the cropped folder for model training.

-Performed manual cleaning of the cropped folder by removing irrelevant or incorrectly cropped images.
+Performed manual cleaning of the cropped folder by removing irrelevant images.

 **3. Feature Engineering**